-If you love nature and want to incorporate it into your wedding day, let us introduce you to the Morris Arboretum in Philadelphia.
-With acres of manicured gardens and lush greenery, this arboretum provides a romantic and idyllic backdrop for your nuptials.
-Morris Arboretum is the perfect garden setting for a truly memorable wedding in Philadelphia.
+If you love nature and want to incorporate it into your wedding day, let us introduce you to Morris Arboretum in Chestnut Hill, Philadelphia, PA.
+This arboretum provides a romantic and idyllic backdrop for your nuptials.
+It features acres of manicured gardens and lush greenery.
+In fact, Morris Arboretum is the perfect garden setting for a truly memorable wedding in Philadelphia, PA.

-The extensive tree and plant collections ensure that the Morris Arboretum looks spectacular at any time of year, from the flowering magnolia and cherry trees in Spring to breathtaking roses and wildflowers in Summer.
-If you prefer Philadelphia in the fall, you’ll love the bright oranges and yellow of our fall foliage.
-In the colder months, the variety of witch-hazels, hollies, and large conifers will make your ceremony look like a winter wonderland.
+In addition, the extensive tree and plant collections also ensure that the Morris Arboretum looks spectacular at any time of year.
+For example, enjoy the flowering magnolia and cherry trees in Spring and breathtaking roses and wildflowers in Summer.
+However, if you prefer Philadelphia in the fall, you’ll love our fall foliage's bright oranges and yellow.
+The variety of witch-hazels, hollies, and large conifers will make your ceremony look like a winter wonderland in the colder months.

 Morris Arboretum is conveniently located in Philadelphia's historic Northwest, just miles from major roadways and a few minutes to Center City, Philadelphia.
 Morris Arboretum is a proud supporter of marriage equality.

 Whether your party is small or large, your dream wedding is waiting for you at Morris Arboretum.